 Licence Variation or Alteration

-Section 25D of the Liquor Licensing Act 1990 provides the Commissioner for Licensing with the power to vary conditions of a liquor licence or a liquor permit on written request by the licensee or permit holder.
+Liquor Licensing Act 1990 provides the Commissioner for Licensing with the power to vary conditions of a liquor licence or a liquor permit on written request by the licensee or permit holder.

-The Commissioner has determined that any changes granted under Section 25D of the Act should be considered with reference to a number of factors, including:
+The Commissioner has determined that any changes should be considered with reference to a number of factors, including:

 changes should not undermine, or be clearly contrary to, the decision of when the licence application was first considered.

-Application and variation of conditions of a Licence (296Kb)
+Application and variation of conditions of a Licence/Permit (296Kb)

 Alterations to Licensed Premises

 Section 47 of the

 Liquor Licensing Act 1990 it is an obligation of a licensee not to alter the area of the relevant premises without approval.